 Those words I just wrote are rough and raw.
 Not pretty at all.
 The thing is, they don’t need to be pretty.
 There’s an engine in there.

 Is that plot?
 Sort of.
 Except if I’d looked up what specific plot fit this situation and tried to cram in inciting incidents and turning points and all that nonsense in there it would take hours to write instead of two minutes and make my head explode.

 All I needed to know was the ending was down (death) and I wanted a big contrast (life) without giving it all away in the first sentence.
-So there’s tension in those 200 words.
-You know something bad is going to happen.
+So there’s tension in that single paragraph.

 Emotion matters most

 Cussler, Grisham and King understand that fun is OK, that people like a good story that makes them laugh and cry, to feel thrilled or scared out of their minds.